Unlike LACP, which is an open standard, PAgP (Port Aggregation Protocol) is a Cisco proprietary protocol used for link aggregation.

 Figure 3 – PAgP EtherChannel Configuration: Passive and Desirable Modes

-Start by selecting the interfaces that will form the EtherChannel on both switches.
+Select the physical interfaces that will form the EtherChannel.

 40 % Complete: you’re making great progress